hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 the frame. this way we have a shorcut index to where each node is defined.

+(sidebar: an intentional side-effect of the above is that the name of an atom-esque node must be unique in the context every selection stack it could be in. i.e.: from any stack frame (compound node), take the 1-N frames that include it and each of its parent frames up to the root frame. every atom-esque node in this set of frames must have a name that is distinct from every other atom-esque node in the set of atom-esque nodes in this stack of frames.)

 with such an index we can look up parameter value knownness from the scope set. also we can known the scope set at all, which lets us calculate (3) and (4).

+## (this is the future home of :"Crazytimes".. (stashed away))